 A dataset of videos, used for computer vision tasks, could be the key to success or failure.
-A clean dataset could lead the way to a great algorithm, model and ultimately system, while no matter how good the model or algorithm is, junk in — junk out.
+A clean dataset could lead the way to a great algorithm, model and ultimately system, while no matter how good the model or algorithm is, garbage in – garbage out.

 If the data is labeled, then you must have a file json/txt/yaml/other, with metadata about each image, or some of the images.